utndatasystems/redbench/README.md

 # Redbench

 Redbench is a set of 30 analytical SQL workloads that can be used to benchmark workload-driven optimizations.
-The workloads mimic real-world production queries from [Redset](https://github.com/amazon-science/redset), a dataset of query metadata published by Amazon Redshift, by leveraging the [Join Ordering Benchmark (JOB)](https://github.com/viktorleis/job) and the [Cardinality Estimation Benchmark (CEB)](https://github.com/learnedsystems/CEB) that run on the IMDb database.
+The workloads mimic real-world production queries from [Redset](https://github.com/amazon-science/redset), a dataset of query metadata published by Amazon Redshift, by leveraging the support benchmarks [TPC-DS](https://www.tpc.org/tpcds/), [Join Ordering Benchmark (JOB)](https://github.com/viktorleis/job), and [Cardinality Estimation Benchmark (CEB)](https://github.com/learnedsystems/CEB).

 ## Motivation